 Students may repeat a course.
 Each grade is recorded on the student's transcript.
-The repeating course will have brackets around the grade.
+Repeated course(s) will have brackets around the grade.
 Previous grades are not used in grade point or credit earned calculations.
 The latest grade earned is used even if it is a lower grade than earned in previous attempts.